Dates From: circa 1856

 In an early pioneer community, the blacksmith was considered one of the most essential tradesmen.
 His role: to fashion tools for himself and for other craftsmen.

 The Rose Blacksmith Shop building was originally constructed in 1855 to serve as a stable.
 Soon afterward it was converted to a blacksmith shop, which remained operational until 1958, when the last owner closed shop.

 This simple building, consisting of a timber frame structure with board and batten finish, also contains a brick forge and anvil.
 It features the various tools used to make and repair carriages, wheels and various other agricultural implements.

-The building was moved to Black Creek Pioneer Village in 1958 and opened two years later.
+This building was moved to Black Creek Pioneer Village after its closure in 1958, and re-opened two years later.